akuity/mta/README.md

 > *NOTE* To exclude more directories, you an pass a comma separated list to `--exclude-dirs`.
 Example: `--exclude-dirs foo,bar,bazz`.
 You can also pass `--exclude-dirs` to the `scan` command as well.

+For a detailed list of examples, read the [examples](./examples) docs.

 ## Auto Migration

 You can have the `scan` subcommand automatically migrate everything for you